Derived deformation theory of algebraic structures: The tangent Lie algebra of homotopy automorphims

 \section{The tangent Lie algebra of homotopy automorphims}

-The goal of this section is two-fold.
-First, relying on Theorem~\ref{P: hofibgroups}, we prove that $Lie(\underline{haut}_{P_{\infty}-Alg}(X,\psi))$ is a semi-direct product, in a homotopical sense, of the two extremal terms of the fiber sequence, and that the later term is nothing but $End(X)=Hom_{Ch_{\mathbb{K}}}(X,X)$ equipped with the commutator of the composition product.
-This is actually the transposition, at the Lie algebra level, of the homotopy action of $haut(X)$ on $P_{\infty}\{X\}$ that we mentionned in Remark~\ref{R:homotopyaction}.
-In a few words, the tangent Lie algebra of homotopy automorphisms takes into account the action of the automorphisms of the complex $X$ on the Maurer-Cartan elements of $g_{P,X}^{\psi}$, that is, on the space of $P_{\infty}$-algebra structures on $X$.
-Second, we provide an explicit formula crucial to consider deformation complexes of algebraic structures which also encode compatible deformations of the differential.
-For this, we use a plus construction originally due to Merkulov \cite{Mer2}.
-We explain the homotopical counterpart of this construction, that is, how the corresponding $L_{\infty}$-algebra controls the derived prestack group of homotopy automorphisms of an algebra over a properad.
-This important result gives a conceptual explanation of how one can express the deformation theory inside $P_{\infty}-Alg$ as deformations of a $P_{\infty}$-algebra structure in the (pro)peradic sense plus compatible deformations of the differential, and formalizes properly Remark~\ref{R:homotopyaction}.
+The goal of this section and the next one is to make Theorem~\ref{P: hofibgroups} more explicit.

+In Section \ref{S:TgtLie}, we prove that $Lie(\underline{haut}_{P_{\infty}-Alg}(X,\varphi))$ is the tangent Lie algebra of a homotopy quotient induced by the homotopy action of $haut(X)$ on $P_{\infty}\{X\}$ that we mentionned in Remark~\ref{R:homotopyaction}.
+This tangent Lie algebras fits in a fiber sequence whose later term is nothing but $End(X)=Hom_{Ch_{\mathbb{K}}}(X,X)$ equipped with the commutator of the composition product.
+In a few words, the tangent Lie algebra of homotopy automorphisms takes into account the action of the automorphisms of the complex $X$ on the Maurer-Cartan elements of $g_{P,X}^{\varphi}$, that is, on the space of $P_{\infty}$-algebra structures on $X$.